The Walker (song)

+The song was inspired by Marc Abrams, a man who was known for walking up to 20 miles a day in Silver Lake, Los Angeles.

 Music video

 The video, directed by Warren Kommers, centers around an everyman protagonist (played by Arne Gjelten) who is waiting in line outside the DMV in the sweltering summer heat (band members Michael Fitzpatrick and Noelle Scaggs are also seen in line).
 Looking increasingly agitated, he suddenly jumps out of line and begins dancing and gesturing his frustration, before storming off.
 The man is shown walking through the streets of Los Angeles to the beat of the song, occasionally with passerby joining in dance routines with him, and all showing similar frustrated body language and facial expressions.

 The protagonist engages in other expressions of anger like punching a chunk out of a cement building, getting in an argument with a police officer who tries to ticket him for jaywalking, walking over an occupied car and dancing on the roof, kicking a boot off a car, bending a No Parking sign in half, and shouting to the sky in a dead-end alleyway.
 He finally returns to the DMV where he and all the other customers perform another dance routine.
 The video closes with the man suddenly back in line, implying the entire sequence occurred in his imagination.